Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Default parameters for each init script

-- The hostname
+- Setting the hostname

-- The system message
+- File system setup

 - The udev system